BastidaNicolas/BastidaNicolas/Readme.md

 # Hi there! 👋

-I'm Nicolas Bastida, a full-stack developer with a passion for technology, seeking a role where I can apply my coding skills, teamwork aptitude, troubleshooting expertise, and project completion focus to make a meaningful contribution.
+I'm Nicolas Bastida, as a full-stack developer, I take pride in building applications that are not only accessible and efficient but also visually appealing and easy to use.

 ## Skills
 <a href="https://reactjs.org/" target="_blank" rel="noreferrer">